anonymouslyanonymous1/FySp/README.md

 It's been nearly three years since I worked on this project.
 Back then, I was just getting started, and it shows — especially in the UI.
 Since then, I’ve grown, learned a lot, and finally decided to take a swing at redesigning the mess I once proudly called a user interface.

-It’s not perfect, but it’s a start — and it reflects how far I’ve come.
+It’s not perfect, but it’s a start

 ---